 Forward the modified request to the destination

-Generally the destination will be your API, but you also can use Relay to mask/redact data in payloads before it reaches a third-party.
+Generally, the destination will be your API, but you also can use Relay to mask/redact data in payloads before it reaches a third-party.
 All destinations must support TLS for Relay to connect to them.

 Forward the response back to the client

 After the destination has handled the request and responded, Relay will forward the response to the client.
 If the response contains Evervault encrypted data, we will decrypt it before forwarding.
-This means you can store encrypted sensitive customer data in your database and display in your frontend, without worrying about having to decrypt it.
+This means you can store encrypted sensitive customer data in your database and display it in your frontend, without worrying about having to decrypt it.

 As an egress gateway, Relay has to: